Things I've Learned as a Freelancer

 Aug.
 2024 - Dec.
 2024

-This project was with a financial cloud startup, and it was unlike any client engagement I had experienced before.
-While the client was aware of my skills and experience, they were initially hesitant to give me creative freedom.
-As the project progressed, the client gradually shifted from providing rigid visual references to giving detailed written instructions, and eventually to the more collaborative feedback style I’m used to.
+This project was with a financial cloud startup and was unlike any client engagement I had experienced before.
+The client knew my skills and experience but was initially hesitant to give me creative freedom.
+Over time, they shifted from providing rigid visual references to detailed written instructions, and eventually to the more collaborative feedback style I’m accustomed to.

 What went well: I was able to adapt my workflow to fit the client’s process.

-What I’d do differently: I would set clearer expectations upfront about terminology.
+What I’d do differently: I would set clearer expectations upfront around terminology.

-How this experience shaped me as a designer: This project reminded me of the importance of communication, not just presenting ideas, but truly listening, interpreting, and bridging the gap between different working styles.
+How this shaped me as a designer: This project reminded me of the importance of communication.
+Not just presenting ideas, but truly listening, interpreting, and bridging the gap between different working styles.

 Less than 24 hours in May 2023

 This was the fastest project turnaround I’ve ever experienced as a freelancer.
-I agreed to take on the project late in the evening, around 10 PM, and was asked to deliver the first draft by the following afternoon.
+I agreed to take on the project late in the evening, around 10 PM, and was asked to deliver the first draft by the following morning, around 11.
 The client had already started working on the project and needed help bringing everything together with a clear, cohesive design.
-We met after the initial draft to go over edits, and I delivered the final version around 3 PM the next day.
-With such a tight deadline, I had to prioritize usability, content clarity, and a streamlined layout.
+We met after the initial draft to review edits, and I delivered the final version around 3 PM the next day.
+With such a tight deadline, I prioritized usability, content clarity, and a streamlined layout.

-What went well: I was able to meet the deadline without compromising on the usability or clarity of the design.
+What went well: I met the deadline without compromising on the usability or clarity of the design.

 What I’d do differently: I would clarify expectations around content handoff and feedback windows earlier in the process.

-How this experience shaped me as a designer: This project helped me build confidence in my ability to design quickly and strategically.
+How this shaped me as a designer: This project strengthened my confidence in designing quickly, strategically, and effectively under pressure.